AgoraIO/Docs-Source/.github/way-of-working.md

 For issues that require technical implementation, the doc team follows this process:

 1. The lead technical reviewer (currently [Saud](https://github.com/saudsami) develops implementation for their platform,
-   raises a PR, and requests a language review from the language reviewer.
+   raises a PR, and requests a review from the TW leading the team and the language reviewer.
-2. Once all possible comments have been addressed and language review is passed, the lead technical reviewer passes their implementation to other TWs who then adapt the implementation for their respective platforms.
+2. Once all possible comments have been addressed and technical/language review is passed, the lead technical reviewer passes their implementation to other TWs who then adapt the implementation for their respective platforms.
 3. Each TW then raises a PR and requests a review from the lead technical reviewer and the language reviewer.

+//Specify at which point and how TWs test each other's code.

 For issues that do not require technical implementation, for example, adding release notes, only language review is required.